-But this is the part what catches most people out, because the majority of people who get sucked in by these scams get sucked in because they think that they’ll be able to just get their money back – but it doesn’t work like that.
+But this is the part what catches most people out because the majority of people who get sucked in by these scams get sucked in because they think that they’ll be able to just get their money back – but it doesn’t work like that.

 The brokers these guys work with are not regulated brokers & if you think you’re going to be able to get your money back then think again.
 They will pull every trick in the book to keep hold of your money and because of the way that they process their payments they make it very unlikely that you’ll be able to get it back.

-Basically you may as well wave goodbye to any and all of the money that you deposit into this system.
+Basically, you may as well wave goodbye to any and all of the money that you deposit into this system.
 There is no “trying it out”, you either avoid it or get scammed.

-The worst part though is that the scam doesn’t end once your moneys gone, in fact that’s when the scam is only just beginning.
+The worst part though is that the scam doesn’t end once your money is gone, in fact, that’s when the scam is only just beginning.
 As soon as you run out of funds the brokers will call up your phone & encourage you to deposit even more funds claiming that there was a glitch in the system the first time around & that the next time you’ll profit for sure.
 They prey on your desperation, and 9 times out of 10 it works & they get people to deposit even more money.

 What you have to realize is that binary options brokers do not charge fees or commissions, they make their money when you lose your money.
 It’s simply not in their interests to help you make money, nor is it in their interests to partner up with a system that helps you to profit.
-The reason they have partnered up with the guys behind this system is because they know that this system is designed to make you lose your money quicker.
+The reason they have partnered up with the guys behind this system is that they know that this system is designed to make you lose your money quicker.